rails/rails/guides/source/active_record_validations_callbacks.md

 Working with Validation Errors
 ------------------------------

-In addition to the +valid?+ and +invalid?+ methods covered earlier, Rails provides a number of methods for working with the +errors+ collection and inquiring about the validity of objects.
+In addition to the `valid?` and `invalid?` methods covered earlier, Rails provides a number of methods for working with the `errors` collection and inquiring about the validity of objects.

 The following is a list of the most commonly used methods.
-Please refer to the +ActiveModel::Errors+ documentation for a list of all the available methods.
+Please refer to the `ActiveModel::Errors` documentation for a list of all the available methods.

-### +errors+
+### `errors`

-Returns an instance of the class +ActiveModel::Errors+ containing all errors.
+Returns an instance of the class `ActiveModel::Errors` containing all errors.
 Each key is the attribute name and the value is an array of strings with all errors.

 ```ruby
 class Person < ActiveRecord::Base